gunnarthorsteins/golden-hour-state/README.md

 # golden-hour-state

 California solar irradiance analysis using meteorological data from 1998-2019.
-Initially developed as final project for the course Environmental Data Analysis, but since completely overhauled.
+Initially developed as final project for the course Environmental Data Analysis in collaboration with my friend Mark Goldman, but since overhauled.
 I say *overhauled*, but it still has the legacy issue of being basically just one file.

 Dataset is from The National Renewable Energy Laboratory, a national laboratory of the U.S. Department of Energy.